theokont/YouTubeToSpotify/README.md

 `gradlew build`

 After that we are almost ready!
-We need to store the ClientID,Client Secret and Youtube Api key
+We need to store the ClientID, Client Secret and Youtube Api key
 in our .properties file.
 To do so run the following commands:

 `gradlew run --args="credentials id YOUR_CLIENT_ID"`